A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Methods

-The benchmark compares 14 tuned model families organized into two harmonized arms.
-This methodological breadth is deliberate: conclusions about hierarchies or dominant predictive signals are more defensible when they emerge consistently across families with structurally different inductive biases---linear, tree-based, parametric, and neural---than when they rest on a single representative.
-The dynamic weekly arm comprises five families operating on the person-period representation: (1) a linear discrete-time hazard model, (2) a neural discrete-time survival model, (3) a Poisson piecewise-exponential model, (4) a gradient-boosted weekly hazard model, and (5) a CatBoost weekly hazard model.
-The comparable continuous-time arm comprises nine families operating on fixed enrollment-level early-window representations: (1) a comparable Cox model, (2) DeepSurv, (3) Random Survival Forest, (4) Gradient-Boosted Cox, (5) Weibull AFT, (6) Royston-Parmar, (7) XGBoost AFT, (8) Neural-MTLR, and (9) DeepHit.
-Table~\ref{tab:model_families_overview} provides a structured overview of all 14 families organized by arm, family grouping, and inductive bias.
-The equations that follow describe the mathematical anchors of each arm; all other families share the same input representation as their respective arm anchor.
+The benchmark compares 14 tuned models organized across Family~A and Family~B. This methodological breadth is deliberate: conclusions about hierarchies or dominant predictive signals are more defensible when they emerge consistently across families with structurally different inductive biases (linear, tree-based, parametric, and neural) than when they rest on a single representative.
+Family~A: Dynamic Weekly comprises five models operating on the person-period representation: (1) a linear discrete-time hazard model, (2) a neural discrete-time survival model, (3) a Poisson piecewise-exponential model, (4) a gradient-boosted weekly hazard model, and (5) a CatBoost weekly hazard model.
+Family~B: Static Early-Window comprises nine models operating on fixed enrollment-level early-window representations: (1) a comparable Cox model, (2) DeepSurv, (3) Random Survival Forest, (4) Gradient-Boosted Cox, (5) Weibull AFT, (6) Royston-Parmar, (7) XGBoost AFT, (8) Neural-MTLR, and (9) DeepHit.
+Table~\ref{tab:model_families_overview} provides a structured overview of all 14 families organized by representational group, model type, and inductive bias.
+The equations that follow describe the mathematical anchors of each family; all other families share the same input representation as their respective family anchor.

 The first anchor family is a \textit{linear discrete-time hazard model}, implemented on the person-period dataset.
 For enrollment $i$ at week $t$, the discrete-time hazard is defined as

 where $\mathbf{x}_{it}$ denotes the covariates observed for enrollment $i$ at week $t$.
 In the linear specification, the weekly conditional hazard is linked to the predictors through